Neco Çelik

-Neco Çelik (born, 1972 in Berlin) is a Turkish-German filmmaker.
+Neco Çelik (born 1972) is a Turkish-German filmmaker.

+Biography

-He was born in Berlin-Kreuzberg to Turkish immigrants.
+Çelik was born in 1972 in Berlin-Kreuzberg to Turkish immigrants.
 His father was a gardener, and his mother a domestic worker.
 In his youth, before going into film directing and teaching media, Çelik belonged to a gang called 36 Boys, corresponding to the postal address of Berlin 36 at the time.
 After making a fake documentary and two short films, he directed two feature films, Alltag and Urban Guerillas, both earning Çelik international acclaim as Germany’s young and upcoming Spike Lee.

-Professional work

 Theater

 Çelik first staged Feridun Zaimoğlu's Black Virgins (Schwarze Jungfrauen in German) that tells the story of five Muslim women.
-In June 2009, at the "Almancı Festivali" in İstanbul, he put on stage the Brechtian musical Gazino Arabesk set in Kreuzberg and in which Turkish arabesk songs were performed with German lyrics, and he was inspired by hip hop.
+In June 2009, at the "Almancı Festivali" in Istanbul, he put on stage the Brechtian musical Gazino Arabesk set in Kreuzberg and in which Turkish arabesk songs were performed with German lyrics, and he was inspired by hip hop.